arl/statsviz/README.md

 How does it work?
 -----------------

-Statsviz is actually **dead simple**...
+What _statsviz_ does is actually _quite simple_...

-There are 2 HTTP handlers.
+It's composed of 2 HTTP handlers.

-When the first one is called(`/debug/statsviz` by default), it serves a browser accessible interface showing some plots, initially empty.
+When the first one is called(by default `/debug/statsviz`), it serves an html/js user interface showing some plots, initially empty, in your browser.

 The browser then connects to statsviz second HTTP handler.
-The second handler upgrades the connection to the websocket protocol, starts a goroutine which periodically calls [runtime.ReadMemStats](https://golang.org/pkg/runtime/#ReadMemStats).
+The second one upgrades the connection to the websocket protocol and starts a goroutine that periodically calls [runtime.ReadMemStats](https://golang.org/pkg/runtime/#ReadMemStats).

-Stats are sent, via the websocket connection, to the user interface, which in turn, updates the plots.
+Stats are sent, via websocket, to the user interface, which inturn, updates the plots.

 Stats are stored in-browser inside a circular buffer which keep tracks of 60 datapoints, so one minute-worth of data by default.
 You can change the frequency